 - ALL students taking online courses request exams by completing the exam request form in their course space - even if living in Berrien Springs.

 - Log in to your course at learninghub.andrews.edu

 Find the exam request link, which should be in the module you have just completed, or the very next one.
 Click on the Exam Request link (see example below).

 - Fill out the form.
 Make sure the Andrews ID number, proctor’s e-mail and name are correct before submitting.

 - If you are living in Berrien Springs, click the button to select Berrien as the testing location.
 As you will take the exam at the School of Distance Education, the proctor is filled in for you.
 CAUTION!
 If you will be away from Berrien during the weeks when you need to take an exam, then do NOT select Berrien, as you will need to arrange for a proctor in the country and city you will be when taking the exam.

 When can I request an exam?

 For self-paced online courses, request the next exam as soon as you have submitted all assignments preceding the exam request link.
-Be prepared to take the exam within two weeks.
+Be prepared to take the exam within one week.

 For interactive online courses, the course lists a date by which you need to send in the request for each exam.
 Be prepared to take the exam by the deadline stated in the course.